 Teesside Freeport

-Teesside Freeport is the UK’s largest Freeport, driving growth in renewables, advanced manufacturing and the chemicals and process sectors.
+Situated within one of the UK's largest integrated industrial economies, Teesside Freeport is driving growth in renewables, advanced manufacturing and the chemicals and process sectors.

 Location

-Located in the North East of England, the Teesside Freeport is perfectly placed to offer instant and efficient connectivity.
-This makes it ideal for trading, importing, and exporting.
-The UK’s fifth largest maritime complex, Teesport, and a new 1km quay at South Bank, make the Tees Valley a major export region and a go-to place for renewables, offshore wind, and hydrogen manufacturing.
+Located in the North East of England, Teesside Freeport is perfectly placed to offer instant and efficient connectivity to the rest of the UK and Europe.
+Teesport, the UK’s fifth largest maritime complex, and a new 1km quay at South Bank, make the Tees Valley a major export region and go-to destination for renewables, offshore wind, and hydrogen manufacturing.
 This is supported by its close proximity to the majority of UK wind farms.
 The Freeport also boasts investment from the Tees Offshore Manufacturing Centre and the UK’s most developed carbon capture, storage and usage (CCUS) project, Net Zero Teesside; both located at Teesworks.

 Connectivity

-Teeside Freeport gives direct access to 10 miles of operational river along the Tees, which is home to some of the deepest berths on the east coast and one of the UK’s busiest ports.
-A new dedicated quay at South Bank is currently under construction which, when complete, will service the offshore sector.
+Teesside Freeport gives direct access to 10 miles of operational river along the Tees, which is home to some of the deepest berths on the east coast and one of the UK’s busiest ports.
+A new dedicated quay at South Bank is currently under construction which, upon completion, will service the offshore wind sector.

 Teesside is centrally located between London and Edinburgh, making it easy to reach the whole of the UK via a strategic road and rail network.